 Perform basic file transfer operations against an FTP server: connect, authenticate, list remote files, download artifacts, upload a report, and exit cleanly.
-Use this workflow to move backup data in legacy environments while documenting what was transferred.
+Use this workflow to move data in legacy environments while documenting what was transferred.

 You need to upload and download files from an FTP server to